FatimaAlawami3/beauty-shop-management-system/README.md

 ## Overview

-This project is a **Beauty Shop Management System** developed using **Java** with a **relational SQL database**.
-The system is designed to manage the core operations of a beauty shop, including customers, employees, products, sales, carts, payments, and user registration.
+This project is a **Beauty Shop Management System** developed using **Java** and a **relational SQL database**.
+The system is designed to manage the main operations of a beauty shop, including customers, employees, products, sales, carts, payments, and user registration.

-The project combines:
+The project is uploaded to GitHub as:

-* **Application-level logic** implemented in Java (NetBeans project)
+* A **Java application packaged as a ZIP file** (NetBeans project)
-* **Database design and implementation** using SQL

-It was developed as a **course project** to demonstrate practical skills in **database modeling, SQL, and system integration**.
+* A set of **SQL scripts** that define the database schema

+This approach preserves the original project structure while keeping the repository organized and easy to understand.

 ---

 ## Problem Statement

-Beauty shops handle multiple daily operations such as:

-* Managing customers and employees
-* Tracking products and services
-* Recording sales and payments
-* Handling shopping carts and transactions

-Manually managing these operations can lead to errors and inefficiency.
-This project addresses the problem by providing a structured system backed by a relational database to ensure **data consistency, organization, and scalability**.
+Managing a beauty shop involves handling multiple interconnected entities such as customers, employees, products, and transactions.
+Without a proper system, this data can become inconsistent and difficult to manage.

+This project provides a structured solution by combining:

+* A Java-based application layer
+* A relational database backend

+to ensure **data consistency, organization, and efficient management** of shop operations.

 ---